vlobzakov/docs/docs/creating-manifest/conditions-and-iterations.md

 ### **Else**

 In case the conditional statement should be complemented by the opposite comparison and respective action the ***else*** conditional operator can be accommodated.
+It is available commencing from Jelastic version 5.7-1 and corresponds to `jpsVersion`: 1.7.1 and higher.
+In case action applied on versions below the *unknown action* error will be displayed in the console.

 @@@
 ```yaml